Amy Bergs dvm manzcvs (Feline Medicine) mrcvs

 Molly joined us in March 2018, having previously worked at veterinary practices in Esher and Sutton.
 She was instrumental in helping her previous practice achieve the ISFM Cat Friendly Clinic award and saw first-hand how making small changes significantly improved the wellbeing of cats in a veterinary clinic.
 She was therefore thrilled to be part of The Cat Doctor team where care is tailored to each cat and their owners.

 Having met her future husband during a spell of travelling around Australia, they chose to live in Surrey in 2004 and, in 2017, settled in Epsom with their two young children and two cats.
-The little spare time she has is split between keeping up to date on feline health matters and sharing her interest for horticulture with her family through outings to parks and gardens.
+The little spare time she has is split between keeping up to date on feline health matters (including working on her ISFM feline certificate) and sharing her interest for horticulture with her family through outings to parks and gardens.